AxtonGrams/terraform-provider-wiz/docs/resources/automation_rule.md

 ### Required

-- `action_id` (String) AutomationActions to execute once an automation rule event is triggered and passes the filters
+- `action_id` (String, Deprecated) AutomationActions to execute once an automation rule event is triggered and passes the filters
+- `action_ids` (List of String) Automation Action IDs to execute once an automation rule event is triggered and passes the filters
 - `filters` (String) Value should be wrapped in jsonencode() to avoid diff detection.
 This is required even though the API states it is not required.
 Validate is performed by the UI.
 - `name` (String)
 - `trigger_source` (String) Trigger source.
     - Allowed values:
         - ISSUES
         - CLOUD_EVENTS
+        - CONTORL
 - `trigger_type` (List of String) Trigger type.
     - Allowed values:
         - CREATED